 Technology and traditional customer service may seem like opposing forces, but if fused together properly, it will result in customer service on an entire new level.

 Rather than viewing technology advancements as taking the place of the human touch, think about how paired together, your restaurant can offer every customer’s dream dining experience.

 What it boils down to is that, once a new gadget is created, enabling a task to be completed quicker and with more ease eventually it will be widely adopted.
 That goes for any industry; meaning hesitating to transition with the times will leave your restaurant irrelevant and no longer profitable.

-In order to ensure that your restaurant continues to stay relevant and popular consider taking one or more of the following suggestions and implementing it into your establishment.
+In order to ensure that your restaurant continues to stay relevant and popular consider taking one or more of the following suggestions and implementing it into your establishment to attract millennials.

-There are already quite a few restaurants, and restaurant chains, that have begun to utilize ipads as part of the ordering procedure.
-The benefit in having guests place their order through the ipad, rather than the server, is it eliminates errors, streamlining the ordering process.
+There are already quite a few restaurants, and restaurant chains, that have begun to utilize iPads as part of the ordering procedure.
+The benefit of having guests place their order through the iPad, rather than the server, is it eliminates errors, streamlining the ordering process.
 Stacked, a restaurant chain located throughout Southern California, is an excellent example.
-At each table there’s an ipad and after seating his or her guests, the server goes on to explain and show the guests how to order exactly what they want.
-Instead of the server having to tell the kitchen staff each modification and change the guests have requested, they can make all of those changes directly onto the ipad which will then get sent directly to the kitchen, thus eliminating room for error.
+At each table there’s an iPad and after seating his or her guests, the server goes on to explain and show the guests how to order exactly what they want.
+Instead of the server having to tell the kitchen staff each modification and change the guests have requested, they can make all of those changes directly onto the iPad which will then get sent directly to the kitchen, thus eliminating room for error.

 No More Split Check Drama

-HMG Hospitality are experts in hotel management, including management of hotel restaurants.
-If your hotel restaurant is in need of consultation, contact us at (858) 673-1534 today.
+HMG Hospitality has experts in hotel management, including management of hotel restaurants.
+If your hotel restaurant is in need of consultation, contact us today.

 Subscribe to our mailing list below and receive our latest news and insights.